-In his film work, Jesper Just links images of an exceptional quality to sound and music The enigma disrupts the narrative, creating a tension that lets the poetry of the space emerge.
-Jesper Just does not provide a solution in his narrative, leaving the observer with his own questions and emotions.
+In his film work, Jesper Just links images of an exceptional quality to sound and music.
+Enigmas disrupt the narrative, creating a poetry-liberating tension.
+The artist leaves spectators with their own doubts and emotions.

-In the lower gallery at Palais de Tokyo, Jesper Just will creates an audiovisual installation and a vast spatial intervention which will transform the existing space and the visitor’s journey.
-The film’s setting, the equally iconic and controversial One World Trade Center, becomes, as in much of Jesper Just’s work, a character itself, serving here as a phantom limb, indicative of absence and loss, but likewise a testament to resilience.
-Its presence, somehow inorganic, appears like a prosthetic limb within an altered skyline.
-The films follow two characters: a young girl who doesn't appear as an individual but embodies the ideals of youth and femininity conveyed by contemporary society, and a disabled child.
-Within the videos the characters mirror, oppose and interact, to explore themes of ableism, agency as well as the boundaries of body and selfhood.
+The work conceived for the Palais de Tokyo consists of an audiovisual installation and a spatial intervention, which transforms both the space and the visitor’s journey.
+The One World Trade Center, an iconic and controversial skyscraper, is as much the scene of the films, as a character in itself.
+It functions as a phantom limb, while also standing for resilience.
+The films follow two characters: a young girl, who is not an individual but embodies the ideals of youth and feminity conveyed today, and a disabled child.
+The characters mirror, oppose and interact, to explore themes of ableism and agency as well as the boundaries of body and selfhood.

 – “Servitudes”: Jesper Just in conversation with Katell Jaffrès, curator of Jesper Just’s exhibition at the Palais de Tokyo